solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 At the beginning we are simulating data collection by obtaining current system time.
 In real plugins this code would be replaced with some REST request, file reading, SQL query etc.

-When we have access to `time` object, we create 5 metrics - each of which is associated with a separated value.
+When we have access to the `time` object, we create 5 metrics - each of which is associated with a separated value.
 Also we have introduced metric groups: date and time (second position in metric name).
 Metric form will be described later in detail, but in short, metrics should contain at least two strings separated by "/".
 Usually the first one is plugin name and the last one is metric purpose.